 A 2017 study by Orbmedia found that microplastics were present in around 83% of the world’s water supplies.
 European water supplies were found to have a contamination rate of 72%.
 The United States had the highest rate of 94%.

-Although the long-term health impacts of consuming microplastics is still unknown, I think we can all come to the conclusion that it isn’t going to be good.
+Although the long-term health impacts of consuming microplastics are still unknown, I think we can all conclude that it isn’t going to be good.

 This is another reason why so many people now choose to either use a water filter or drink bottled water.